haddocking/haddocking.github.io/education/biomolecular-simulations-2018/HADDOCK_tutorial/index.md

 Let's then superimpose all models on the reference structure 1u9v:

 <a class="prompt prompt-pymol">
-for i in cmd.get_object_list(): cmd.align(i, "1u9v")<br>
+for i in cmd.get_object_list(): cmd.align(i,"1u9v")<br>
 </a>

-To illustrate the accuracy of the modelling, we computed interface-ligand RMSD values (in &Aring;) for a number of docking runs (fit on the backbone of the interface of the reference complex, defined using a 5&Aring; threshold, and calculate RMSD on all atoms of the ligand):
+We computed ligand RMSD values (in &Aring;) for a number of docking runs (fit on the backbone of the protein and calculate RMSD on all atoms of the ligand) for the top model of the top cluster:

 | **catK** | **catL** | **catS** | **catK-bound** | **catK-bound_lig-rigid** |
 | :------------ |:---------------:| -------------:| -------------:| -------------:|